Mark Russell (footballer, born 1996)

-Mark Russell (born 22 March 1996) is a Scottish professional footballer who plays as a left midfielder for club Stranraer.
+Mark Russell (born 22 March 1996) is a Scottish professional footballer who plays as a left midfielder for Stirling Albion.

 He also regularly plays at left back/left wing back.

 He began his career with Greenock Morton and made over 100 appearances for them, spending a short spell with Falkirk before spending two years playing in Ireland for Finn Harps.

 Early life

 Born in Paisley, Russell attended Gleniffer High School.

 Club career

 Russell moved into the professional game when he signed a full-time contract with Greenock Morton in the Scottish Championship as part of their new development squad.

 He made his début for the club as an injury time substitute for Dougie Imrie in November 2013.

 In June 2014, Russell signed a new two-year development squad contract with Morton.

 Russell was included in the PFA Scotland League One Team of the Year for 2014-15 along with teammate Declan McManus.

 In Autumn 2015, Russell rejected a new contract offer from Morton.
 A second offer was made, which Russell accepted in December 2015.

 In June 2017, Russell signed up for a further season with the club.